Stability and decoherence analysis of the silicon vacancy in 3C-SiC: Results

-\section{Formation energy}
+\subsection{Formation energy}

 An important issue for the determination of the stability of a particular defect under given thermodynamic conditions regards the energetic competition between its various charged states.
-Here we have calculated the formation energy of the neutral, and charged, $\mathrm{V}_{\mathrm{Si}}$ within a 3C-SiC $7\times7\times7$ supercell, with a $3\times3\times3$ asymmetric k-point grid.
+Here we have used the DFT to calculate the formation energy of the neutral and charged $\mathrm{V}_{\mathrm{Si}}$ within a 3C-SiC $7\times7\times7$ supercell.
 The formation energy $E_{f}$ of a defect $X$ can be defined as the energy difference between the investigated system and the components in their reference states~\cite{freysoldt2014first}, i.e.

 $E_{\mathrm{tot}}\left[X^q\right]$ is the total energy of the host crystal with the defect with charge $q$, where $e>0$ is the elementary charge of the electron, $E_{\mathrm{tot}}\left[\mathrm{bulk}\right]$ is the total energy of the same cell of crystal without the defect, and $n_{i}\mu_{i}$ is the reference energy of added (or subtracted with a change of sign) atoms of element $i$ at chemical potential $\mu_{i}$.
-The term in parenthesis accounts for the chemical potential of the electron(s) involved in charging the defect. $E_{\mathrm{VBM}}$ is the valence band maximum as given by the QE band structure calculation for the bulk material, and $\mu_{e}$ is the electron chemical potential defined here with respect to the top of the corresponding valence band.
+The term in parenthesis accounts for the chemical potential of the electron(s) involved in charging the defect. $E_{\mathrm{VBM}}$ is the valence band maximum as given by the calculated band structure for the bulk material, and $\mu_{e}$ is the electron chemical potential defined here with respect to the top of the corresponding valence band.
 The $\mu_{e}$ parameter can then be treated as a free parameter, allowing to account for a shift of the Fermi level, e.g., due to doping.
 Note that $\mu_{e}=E_{\mathrm{gap}}/2$ corresponds to the undoped semiconductor case, where $E_{\mathrm{gap}}$ is the intrinsic semiconductor band gap.
 Finally, $E_{\mathrm{corr}}$ is a sum of relevant correction terms, the most important of which is the monopole correction term, taking into account the electrostatic interaction between the charged defect and its periodic replicas within the \textit{ab initio} simulations.
 The monopole correction term can be written as~\cite{bockstedte2003ab}